KQM-git/TCL/docs/equipment/artifacts.md

 <Artifact artifact="Prayers for Destiny">

 * The Tiara status resist 1-set effect applies even when not visually active.
-* The Tiara works with Leyline disorders and is additive with elemental resonances, so you are able to get up to 80% debuff resistance.
+* The Tiara works with Leyline disorders and is additive with Elemental resonances, so you are able to get up to 80% debuff resistance.

 </Artifact>